2005–06 Cleveland State Vikings men's basketball team

-The 2005–06 Cleveland State Vikings men's basketball team represents Cleveland State University in the 2005–06 college basketball season.
+The 2005–06 Cleveland State Vikings men's basketball team represented Cleveland State University in the 2005–06 college basketball season.
 The team was led by third-year head coach Mike Garland.
 In 2004–05, the Vikings finished 9–17 (6–10 in the Horizon League).
 Cleveland State played for the first time since late in the 1990–91 season in Woodling Gym, which served as the home of Viking men's basketball from the 1972–73 season until the Wolstein Center opened prior to the 1991–92 season.
 The win against Rochester College raised CSU's all-time record in the building to 123–21.
 It was the 75th season of Cleveland State basketball.